solveignaess/fourspheremodel/README.txt

 source deactivate # matplotlib not available within the conda environment.

 (i)

+python figure_solveig_unit_upscaled.py
+# Includes the scaling used in the manuscript

 python figure2.py !!!!***!!!!
 Compares that the analytical solution and the FEM solution have converged